Nissan 300ZX: Z32

+Design

+The Z32 was designed by Isao Sono and Toshio Yamashita, approved in final form by Nissan management on October 1, 1986.
+The body was wider with a rounder profile and fewer hard edges.
+It had a marginally increased coefficient of drag of 0.31 compared to the Z31's 0.30.
+Nissan utilized the Cray-2 supercomputer to design the new Z32 with a form of CAD software making it one of the first production cars to utilize this tool.

 Like previous generations, Nissan offered a 4-seater (2+2) model with the Z32.
-Most Z32s now featured T-tops as standard.
-A hardtop (Slicktop) model was available in North America, only in Naturally Aspirated guise, and in Japan was available as Naturally Aspirated as well as an extremely rare Twin Turbo model (Japan-only).
-All “Slicktops” were 2 seaters (2+0).
+All Z32s initially featured T-tops as standard.
+A hardtop model was available in North America, only in non-turbo models, and in Japan was available along with an extremely rare Twin Turbo model (Japan-only).
+All "Slicktops" were 2 seaters (2+0).

 In 1992, a 2-seat convertible version (produced by ASC) was introduced for the first time, in response to aftermarket conversions.